internet-of-things

 In the IoT, disparate systems are brought together to create broader value networks.
 Imagine a smart household where innumerable internet-enabled products from numerous industries are brought together to form a single, interconnected value network that is exponentially more valuable than the sum of its individual parts, and you get a glimpse at the potential impact of the network effect and the IoT on business and society.

-Impact of the IoT on Marketing: From Product to Experience
+Impact of the IoT on Business

 The network effect characteristic of the IoT stretches well beyond the M2M interface into all aspects of business, especially into the marketing function.
 As the touch points that characterize a customer’s relationship with a brand become increasingly numerous and interconnected, there is a shift from interface design (i.e. product aesthetics and usability) to experience design.